ontop/ontop/CONTRIBUTING.md

 # How to contribute to Ontop

-Have questions, found a bug in our code, or have an idea for a feature?
-Here are some notes on how to best report them so we can get it fixed as quickly as possible.

 ## General Questions and Discussion

 We have a Google group for anything related to support, discussion and announcements.
 Please join for any inquiry.